Felony dog attack laws ::

 Tennessee

 Tennessee statute § 44-8-408 was enacted in 2007, and was part of the Dianna Acklen Act, who was killed by three loose dogs in 2006.
-The act abolished the state's "one bite" rule and set forth penalties for owners when their dog "goes uncontrolled" on certain premises or "upon a highway, public road, street or any other place open to the public generally."
+The act abolished the state's "one bite" rule and set forth penalties for owners when their dog "goes uncontrolled" on certain premises or "upon a highway, public road, street or any other place open to the public generally" and attacks a person.
 It is a class E felony if the attack results in serious bodily injury to a person and a class D felony if the attack causes death.

 Tennessee Felony Dog Attack Law